pmvreeswijk/ZOGY/README.md

       cannot be changed):

     python /Software/ZOGY/zogy.py --new_fits new.fits --new_fits_mask new_mask.fits --ref_fits ref.fits --ref_fits_mask ref_mask.fits --set_file mycopy [--telescope my_tel]

+(9) instead of opening a shell in the container, you can also run commands as follows:

+    singularity exec [path to container]/MLBG_[version].sif python /Software/ZOGY/zogy.py --new_fits new.fits --ref_fits ref.fits

+    To update the PYTHONPATH while using exec:

+    singularity exec --env PYTHONPATH="[path to your zogy folder]:\$PYTHONPATH" [path to container]/MLBG_[version].sif python /Software/ZOGY/zogy.py --new_fits new.fits --ref_fits ref.fits

 This project is licensed under the terms of the MIT license.